joeycastillo/Sensor-Watch/movement/README.md

 ### watch_face_loop

 This is a lot like your loop() function in Arduinoland in that it is called repeatedly whenever your watch face is on screen.
 There is one crucial difference though: it is called less often.
 By default, this function is called once per second, and in response to events like button presses.
-You can request a more frequent tick interval by calling `movement_request_tick_frequency` with any power of 2 from 1 to 128.
+You can request a more frequent tick interval by calling `movement_request_tick_frequency` with any power of 2 from 1 to 64. (there is a 128 Hz prescaler tick, but Movement reserves that for its own use)

 In addition to the settings and context, this function receives another parameter: an `event`.
 This is a struct containing information about the event that triggered the update.
 You mostly need to check the `event_type` to determine what kind of event triggered the loop.
 A detailed list of all events is provided at the bottom of this document.